10th February 2007

 20th November 2008

-Work on the station building cladding continued, along with the rebuilding of the removed Canada Creek Railway track section, and the delivery of the coaster trains.
+Work on the station building cladding continued, along with the rebuilding of the previously removed Canada Creek Railway track section, and the delivery of the coaster trains.

 11th January 2009